syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Open-and-Save-PowerPoint-Presentation-in-AWS-S3-Cloud-Storage.md

             if (shape.TextBody.Text == "Company History")
                 shape.TextBody.Text = "Company Profile";

-            //Saving the PowerPoint document to a MemoryStream MemoryStream outputStream = new MemoryStream();
+            //Saving the PowerPoint file to a MemoryStream MemoryStream outputStream = new MemoryStream();
             pptxDocument.Save(outputStream);